kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/RoseClassNotes.md

 <br/>
 Student K likewise did the same, though his approach was different.
 His main focus this week was using broadcast and receive blocks to change the screen.

-{% include zakviewer.html Name="2022-03-20 Demon Game on Scratch" ID="https://scratch.mit.edu/projects/614681649/" caption="First he added the change of screen when pressing the other level buttons, and then he made all the characters appear and disappear at the right time." %}
+{% include zakviewer.html Name="2022-03-20 Demon Game" ID="https://scratch.mit.edu/projects/614681649/" caption="First he added the change of screen when pressing the other level buttons, and then he made all the characters appear and disappear at the right time." %}

 </details>